rtfmkiesel/geopipe/README.md

 # this was the base of this project and contributed some snippets here and there
 https://github.com/thelicato/fire

-# other noteworth modules include
+# other noteworthy modules include
 https://github.com/projectdiscovery/retryabledns
 https.//github.com/asaskevich/govalidator